Let’s get illustraight to the point! From animation to crafty collages, here are the top illustration trends for 2021.

 Following on from minimalism, line art is one of the biggest trends to take over the design world this year.
 Intertwining the simplicity of minimalism with the hand-crafted charm of illustration, the line art trend is perfect for capturing any subject or mood in a simple yet abstract way.

 Often featuring smooth, curved lines inspired by the human figure, faces and other natural elements, line art incorporates simple lines, negative space and splashes of color to produce some truly beautiful and elegant results.
 Line art has become super popular online and is quick and easy to make.
 The trend is perfect for illustrators who want to create a stunning design in no time.
+Learn how to do line art in Procreate.

 By now, we’re all aware that video is the most engaging form of online content – so it comes as no surprise that animation has fast become one of the biggest video and illustration trends of the last year.
 A content format loved by brands, marketers and creatives alike, animation is attention-grabbing, engaging and can add a dynamic effect to any website or design.